apache/sedona/docs/api/flink/Function.md

 ## ST_FrechetDistance

-Introduction: Computes and returns discrete [Frechet Distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_distance) between the given two geometrie, based on [Computing Discrete Frechet Distance](http://www.kr.tuwien.ac.at/staff/eiter/et-archive/cdtr9464.pdf)
+Introduction: Computes and returns discrete [Frechet Distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_distance) between the given two geometries, based on [Computing Discrete Frechet Distance](http://www.kr.tuwien.ac.at/staff/eiter/et-archive/cdtr9464.pdf)

 If any of the geometries is empty, returns 0.0